DIGOARTHUR/github-automated-repos/README.md

 ## Code Example

-:exclamation::exclamation: Don't forget to fill in the keyword fields (determined by you) and enter your gitHubusername.
+:exclamation::exclamation: Don't forget to fill in the fields: your GitHubUsername and keyWord (determined by you).

 ```javascript
  const data = useGithubAutomatedRepos("GitHubUsername", "KeyWord");